Leedehai/ctimer/README.md

 I do not want to handle ambiguous cases of missing argument, and setting these is a rare need.

-For example, `./ctimer --file foo` could be interpreted as "missing argument for option '--file'" or as "missing program name"; `./ctimer --file foo bar` could be interpreted as "missing argument for option '--file' while executing program 'foo' with argument 'bar'" or as "execute program 'bar' and write outputs to 'foo'".
+For example, `./ctimer --xyz foo` could be interpreted as "missing argument for option '--xyz'" or as "missing program name"; `./ctimer --xyz foo bar` could be interpreted as "missing argument for option '--xyz' while executing program 'foo' with argument 'bar'" or as "use argument `--xyz foo` and execute program 'bar'".

 This ambiguity could be resolved by introducing double-dash `--` to denote the start of program name, but this is less elegant: `./ctimer -- foo` is ugly.
 Moreover, I dislike how [GDB](https://www.gnu.org/software/gdb/) handles this ambiguity.<br>Also, name collision should be unlikely because these variable names have prefix `CTIMER_`.